HasanAlqaisi/diana-mobile/README.md

 ## Contribution

+All contributions are very **welcomed!**

-If you have an idea to improve **Diana** and makes life easier, don't hesitate to do so!
+And even if you have an idea to improve **Diana** and makes life easier, don't hesitate to do so!

 ## Other links